 Also talk with kids about how raft size depends on the size of the sticks.
 Sticks that are 10 to 12 inches long may be easiest to work with.
 If you don't have a ruler or tape measure, estimate stick length with a known standard, such as a dollar bill (6.14 inches).
-Most of your sticks should have a similar diameter - that's what determines how big around they are.
-However, you'll want to choose two sticks that have a diameter at least twice that of all the others - these will be used as the cross pieces to tie the smaller sticks to.
-See the next page for a diagram.
+Most of your sticks should have a similar diameter (that's what determines how big around they are) though choose two sticks that have a diameter at least twice that of all the others (these will be used as the cross pieces to tie te smaller sticks to - see the next page for a diagram).